ltelab/disdrodb/docs/source/metadata.rst

     For example, to use the GPM IFLOODS reader (defined at `disdrodb.l0.reader.GPM.IFLOODS.py <https://github.com/ltelab/disdrodb/tree/main/disdrodb/l0/readers/GPM/IFLOODS.py>`_) to process the data, you specify the reader name ``GPM/IFLOODS``.

+The ``disdrodb_data_url`` metadata key references to the remote/online repository where station's raw data are stored.
+At this URL, a single zip file provides all data available for a given station.

 To check the validity of the metadata YAML files, run the following code: